 Is your gut feeling always right in relationships?

-Regarding that gut feeling you have in a relationship, it may not always be right.
-An emotional attachment can mean you are confusing intuition with insecurity or fear.
-Ask yourself this: is it about old wounds or are there real red flags?
-Let’s look at this insecurity or fear vs intuition.
+That gut feeling you have in a relationship might be right.
+Or you could be confusing intuition with anxiety due to insecurity.
+Ask yourself this: is it about old wounds or are there real red flag reasons?

 Questions that arise around relationships and intuition…

 Should you trust your gut feeling that someone likes you?
 Are they cheating on you?

 How can you tell if she or he isn’t the one?
 “Listen to your heart”… We’ve all heard that, haven’t we?
 Wasn’t there a song about it?
 Who was it that sang that?

 Follow your gut feelings…another common response.